Debi Lewis

 #resistance

 This year I grew pennyroyal from seed.
-It’s shar This year I grew pennyroyal from seed.
+It’s sharin This year I grew pennyroyal from seed.
 It’s sharing a pot with some very regal red sunflowers (which haven’t flowered yet, but I have faith).
 This makes sense to me: queens tending a patch of herbs perfectly made for the matrilineal line to govern itself.

-It’s time for Breakfast with My Bodily Autonomy It’s time for Breakfast with My Bodily Autonomy (and existential fear about health care thanks to SCOTUS).
+It’s time for Breakfast with My Bodily Autonomy (a It’s time for Breakfast with My Bodily Autonomy (and existential fear about health care thanks to SCOTUS).

 For you, get involved at the state level and pay attention to which providers are getting Medicaid funds and which are not — because “why” is an active question now.